 Security is good enough for the careful.

-HLLTOP: Hilltop is the most popular off campus resident in UNN.
+HLLTOP: Hilltop is the most popular off campus residence in UNN.
 It is more of students than locals with a student to local ratio of more than 5:1.
 At evenings from 7pm, the streets is littered with students who are either coming in from school, going to school, buying dinner or just walking about.
 Sometimes it can be a notorious place as the number of theft cases is alarming.
-Most times all you need is leave your room open for less than hour or a window at night, your will lose something.
+Most times, all you need is leave your room open for less than an hour or a window at night, your will lose something.
 Nearly everyone have lost one thing or the other there.
 Me too.
 It was at Hilltop this session where a student was shot dead in his room in a cult issue.
 Yea.
 Cult.
-But if you are cool headed you will bee fine.
-After all I live there with many friends including Ufele Wisdom Chris.
-So also did Wisdom Okereke.
+But if you are cool-headed, you will be fine.
+After all, I live there with many friends including Ufele Wisdom Chris and Wisdom Okereke.
 Accommodation is between 50-65k for single rooms and 80-180k for selfcons.
 Lately, after the incident of the murder, the security has improved a lot.
-Asides all Hilltop is a peaceful place and a real student community.
+Asides all, Hilltop is a peaceful place and a real student community.
 Most guys get this big boy feeling when they tell girls they stay there (I don’t know why.
 Girls too can like hilltop boys like mad).
-Power is same with Odenigwe as both are not far apart.
+Power is the same as in Odenigwe as both are not far apart.

 Dislodge any view that you can’t be a successful student if you don’t live in the hostel.
-It not true.
+It’s not true.
 I have lived both places and everything still has to do with how you manage your student life.
 Cultism and drugs is not a common thing in UNN.
-Infact why be a cultist when you can join lots of other interesting groups like Keggites, Federation theatre, Altar knights, Retract, Ispor, Leaders club and many of them.
+Infact why be a cultist when you can join lots of other interesting groups like Keggites, Federation theatre, Altar knights, Rotract, Ispor, Leaders club and many of them.
 So say no to cultism always.
-Run from friends that will say Weed gives inspiration, they re devils.
-I am pharmacist to some level and I know cannabis deteriorates Mental coordination.
+Run from friends who say that weed gives inspiration, they’re devils.
+I am a pharmacist to some level now and I know enough to know that cannabis deteriorates mental coordination.

 No matter where you will live, never forget your main aim of coming into the university.
 Study.
 But please don’t stop to enjoy your student life.You can’t live it twice.
 Go for gatherings, parties, burn fires, film shows, fellowships, and excursions but know the limits.
 Never forget your home training.
 Finally, stay positive always.